Bonuses

 There are four main types of taxable fringe benefits:

-These are payments made to an employee in addition to their salary or wage and can include payments for accommodation, meals or clothing.
+Employee allowances are payments made to an employee in addition to their salary or wage, and can include payments for accommodation, meals or clothing.
 Some allowances are taxable and some aren’t.